nyxnor/onionjuggler/README.md

 ## To-do

+* should non env variables be all upercase?
+Env var should be distinguishable https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html. https://stackoverflow.com/questions/673055/correct-bash-and-shell-script-variable-capitalization.
+The .onionrc is a lib and "exports" vars to other scripts.
+* renew should not change authorized clients, that is PAIN, just print say to clients to change the hostname inside the files and bookmarks
 * TUI: edit auth files for server and client, this can reuse del functions and open the file instead of delete htem when they are presented on the menu.
 * [getopts](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/getopts.html)
 * support for different services managers